Jetline (roller coaster)

-Jetline was a roller coaster at Gröna Lund in Stockholm, Sweden.
-It had gained worldwide recognition for its curved lift hill, an anomaly amongst roller coasters.
-It opened in April 1988 as a clone of the Knightmare roller coaster at Camelot Theme Park, England.
-In 1997 it was modified by Maurer Söhne to have a longer and steeper first drop, adding a tunnel at the bottom of the first drop.
-Knightmare pulled 5 g while Jetline pulls a more reserved maximum of 4.5 g.
+Jetline was a steel roller coaster at Gröna Lund in Stockholm, Sweden.
+It opened on 23 April 1988 and was built by Zierer.
+In 2000, it was modified by Maurer AG to have a longer and steeper first drop, as well as to feature a tunnel at the bottom of the drop.

-On 25 June 2023, one person died, and nine were injured in an accident described as a derailment.
-Afterward, the ride was closed permanently.
+On 25 June 2023, a derailment occurred, causing the death of one rider and injuries to nine others.
+The ride did not operate again after this incident, and was eventually dismantled.

 Ride experience

-The ride started with a curved lift hill that carries the ride vehicle to a height of 32 m.
-A right turn leads in to the first drop.
-The drop leads in to a short tunnel and a turn back towards the station and the rest of the ride.
-The ride vehicle enters a short brake section which leads into the second drop.
-The maximum g-force of 4.5 is achieved at the bottom of the second drop.
-The second part of the ride is composed by banked turns and helices.
-The last helix leads into a tunnel and the station.
-The total duration for the roller coaster is approximately one minute and thirty seconds.
+The ride started with a curved lift hill that carried the ride vehicle to a height of 32 m.
+A right turn led into the first drop, which was covered by a short tunnel.
+The train turned back towards the station and entered a short brake section before falling into the second drop.
+The second half of the ride was composed of banked turns and helices.
+The last helix lead into a tunnel and the brake run.
+The total duration of the ride was approximately one minute and thirty seconds.

-Accident
+Incident

-On 25 June 2023, fourteen people were on the ride when it derailed.
-Three people fell out of the vehicle, where one of the three died, and the other two got seriously injured.
-Seven other people were sent to hospital, and the remaining evacuated safely.
-In the aftermath of the accident, Gröna Lund would close the park for a week for an investigation to take place.
+On 25 June 2023, eleven people were on the ride when it derailed.
+Three people fell out of the vehicle, one of whom died, and the other two were seriously injured.
+Seven other people were sent to hospital with injuries, and the remaining riders were evacuated safely.
+In the aftermath of the accident, Gröna Lund closed the park for a week.

-On 30 June 2023, Gröna Lund said that Jetline would remain closed for the rest of the summer.
-The roller coaster remained closed until the Swedish Accident Investigation Authority had completed its investigation of the accident, which it stated would take between ten and twelve months.
-On 15 December 2023, Gröna Lund announced that the roller coaster would remain closed throughout all of 2024.
-On 14 June 2024, on the same day that the final report about the accident was released, it was announced that Jetline would close permanently.
+The roller coaster remained closed while the Swedish Accident Investigation Authority investigated the accident.
+On 14 June 2024, the final report about the accident was released, revealing that cracks were discovered in the ride's front control arm.
+It was also announced on this day that Jetline would close permanently.